boy singing on microphone with pop filter

 As Biofuel Demand Grows, So Do Guatemala´s Hunger Pangs

-An interview with the New York Times
+Expert Commentary in the New York Times

 This article by Elisabeth Rosenthal in the New York Times focuses on food security of the Guatemalan population in the face of sugar cane and oil palm monocultures.
 I was one of the interviewees on this delicate food security issue.